New Year's Eve: Romania

 Traditional celebrations of New Year's Eve (Revelion) are the norm in Romania.
 Romanians follow centuries-old customs, rituals, and conventions.
 Children sing "Plugușorul" and "Sorcova", traditional carols that wish goodwill, happiness and success.

 Parties are common in the evening.
 Since the Romanian Revolution of 1989, Romanians have gathered in the University Square in Bucharest.
 Other significant parties occur in Piața Constituției.
 New Year's Eve is also marked by a national all-night telecast on Romanian Television, which also celebrates its anniversary on this holiday, having opened its doors in the New Year's Eve of 1956.

 Russia

-The most prominent public celebration of the New Year (Novy God) is held at Moscow's Red Square under the Kremlin Clock—whose chimes at midnight are traditionally followed by the playing of the Russian national anthem, and a fireworks display.
-The President's New Year's address is traditionally televised shortly before midnight in each time zone, reflecting on the previous year and the state of the country.
-In 1999, unpopular president Boris Yeltsin famously used the New Year's address to announce his resignation.
+The most prominent public celebration of the New Year is held at Moscow's Red Square under the Kremlin Clock—whose chimes at midnight are traditionally followed by the playing of the Russian national anthem, and a fireworks display.
+The President's New Year's address is televised shortly before midnight in each time zone, reflecting on the previous year and the state of the country.
+In 1999, unpopular president Boris Yeltsin famously announced his resignation during his New Year's address.